 - The subject property shall no longer be subject to the terms of the Development Agreement (DA) (Inst. #99121334 AZ-99-005) for Cobblestone Village and shall instead be subject to a new agreement.
 The new DA shall be signed by the property owner and returned to the Planning Division within six (6) months of the City Council granting approval of the amendment.
 The specific provisions for the new DA are as follows: - a.
-Development of this site shall be generally consistent with the site plan, landscape plan, common open space exhibit and building elevations included in Section VIII and the conditions of approval included in Section IX, unless Council determines less density is more appropriate for this site. - b.
-A cross-access/ingress-egress easement and driveway with a pedestrian walkway shall be provided to the property to the south for future interconnectivity in accord with UDC 11-3A-34.2.
+Development of this site shall be generally consistent with the site plan, landscape plan, common open space exhibit and building elevations included in Section VIII and the conditions of approval included in Section IX. - b.
+A cross-access/ingress-egress easement and driveway with a pedestrian walkway shall be provided to the property to the south for future interconnectivity in accord with UDC 11-3A-3A.2.